digiovannia/ad_expl/README.md

-# Code for "Balancing Adapatability and Non-exploitability in Repeated Games"
+# Code for "Balancing Adaptability and Non-exploitability in Repeated Games"

 Workflow:
 1) Create a subdirectory called "barg_results_pre"